Peel Regional Police: History

-The Peel Regional Police were established in tandem with the creation of the Regional Municipality of Peel on January 1, 1974.
-It integrated the former police departments of Mississauga, Port Credit, Streetsville, Brampton, and Chinguacousy.
+The Peel Regional Police were established in tandem with the creation of the Regional Municipality of Peel on 1 January 1974.
+The former law enforcement organizations of Brampton, Mississauga, Chinguacousy, Port Credit and Streetsville got merged into a single law enforcement organization known as the Peel Regional Police Service.

 The Toronto Township Police Department was formed in January 1944 and was later renamed "Mississauga Police Department" in 1968.
 The Port Credit Police Department was founded with the township's incorporation in 1909.
 The Streetsville Police Department was formed in 1858.
-The Brampton Police Department dates to 1873, when it was created to replace policing from Chinguacousy.
+The Brampton Police Department dates back to 1873, when it was established to replace policing services previously provided by Chinguacousy.
 The Chinguacousy Township Police traces its roots back to 1853.
-Areas north of Mayfield Road (except Snelgrove) were transferred to the OPP when the northern half of Chinguacousy became part of Caledon (the southern half becoming part of Brampton) in 1974.

-All the police departments were together merged into the Peel Regional Police Service in 1974.
-As of 2020, the Peel Regional Police have approximately 2,200 officers and 875 civilian support staff.
-Since the creation of the Peel regional police force, six deaths have been recorded, five from traffic accidents (the latest in March 2010) and one from a stabbing in 1984.
+Areas north of Mayfield Road (except Snelgrove) were transferred to the OPP when the northern half of Chinguacousy was incorporated into Caledon (the southern half becoming part of Brampton) in 1974.
+All the police departments merged into the Peel Regional Police Service in 1974.
+As of 2020, Peel Regional Police has approximately 2,200 officers and 875 support staff members.
+Since the creation of this police force, six deaths have been recorded, five from traffic accidents (the latest in March 2010) and one from a stabbing in 1984.

+Governance

+The Peel Regional Police Services Board consists of civilians who govern the police service.
+The Board’s membership consists of three provincial appointees, a citizen appointee, and three others, including the Mayors of Brampton and Mississauga (presently vacant due to resignation by the Mayor of Mississauga), and the Regional Council Chair.
+The council heads, as Board Chair and Vice Chair, are selected from among the other board members.